Types Of Mortgage Lenders And Lender Overlays For Home Loans

 Why Use Mortgage Brokers And Not Mortgage Bankers?

-Mortgage Borrowers who have the following can benefit with consulting with a mortgage broker:
+Mortgage Borrowers who have the following can benefit from consulting with a mortgage broker:

 - Less than perfect credit